International Youth Day 2025 is now over. Thank you to everyone who made the day a success. We’ll see you again in 2027!

 Live Performance: Notorious Cree

-James Jones, known as Notorious Cree, is a Nêhiyaw (Cree) artist from Tall Cree First Nation in Treaty 8 Territory, Northern Alberta.
+James Jones (he/him), known as Notorious Cree, is a Nêhiyaw (Cree) artist from Tall Cree First Nation in Treaty 8 Territory, Northern Alberta.

 With over 6 million followers online, James uses his platform to use his voice to educate and spread awareness on the issues impacting Indigenous communities across the globe, raise awareness, and spark change.